davidtwco/rfcs/text/0000-build-std.md

 considering it uses a different versioning system to Cargo, Rust and the standard library.

+# Drawbacks
+[drawbacks]: #drawbacks

+There are some drawbacks to build-std:

+- build-std overlaps with the initial designs and ideas for opaque dependencies in Cargo, thereby introducing a risk of constraining or conflicting with the eventual complete design for opaque dependencies

 [davidtwco]: https://github.com/davidtwco
 [adamgemmell]: https://github.com/adamgemmell
 [amanieu]: https://github.com/Amanieu